reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   Following columns:      ="    - "&A2

 This will create the correct formatting for a Sphinx table.
-Once this is completed, copy the list into the rst documentation.
+Once this is completed, copy the list into the RST documentation.

 LISA: should I create an example to link to?